-In this mode of operation pin REM-SB can serve as lock, preventing the DC input from being switched on by any means.
+In this mode of operation pin REM-SB can serve as lock, preventing the DC terminal from being switched on by any means.
 This results in following possible situations:

-DC terminal ÷ Level on pin REM- SB + Parameter "REM-SB level" &gt; Behavior HIGH + Normal The DC input isn't locked.
-It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface. + LOW + Inverted 7 is off + HIGH ł Inverted The DC input locked.
-It can't be switched on by pushbutton "On/Off" (from panel) or via command from digital interface.
-When trying to switch o LOW ÷ Normal • the device would simply not react.
+DC terminal Level on pin REM- SB ÷ Parameter "REM-SB Level" → Behavior HIGH 🕂 Normal The DC terminal isn't locked.
+It can be switched on by pushbutton "On/ Off" (front panel) or via command from digital interface. is off LOW + Inverted 7 HIGH ÷ Inverted The DC terminal is locked.
+It can't be switched on by pushbutton "On, Off" (front panel) or via command from digital interface.
+When trying to LOW ÷ Normal → switch on the device would simply not react.

-In case the DC input is already switched on, toggling the pin will switch the DC input off, similar to what it does in analog remote control:
+In case the DC terminal is already switched on, toggling the pin will switch the DC terminal off, similar to what it does in analog remote control:

-DC terminal ÷ Level on pin REM- SB Parameter "REM-SB level" • Behavior HIGH + Normal + The DC input remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command. ic on Т LOW + Inverted is on + HIGH + Inverted The DC input will be switched off and locked.
-Later it can be switched on again by toggling pin REM-SB.
-LOW + Normal 7 again by toggining prince in ob.

-b) Remote control of current and power
+DC terminal Level on pin REM- SB Parameter "REM-SB Level" → Behavior HIGH + Normal Normal The DC terminal remains on, nothing is locked.
+It can be switched on or off by pushbutton or digital command. ic on Т LOW + Inverted 7 on by publication of digital command. is on HIGH + Inverted The DC output will be switched off and locked.
+Later it can be switche on again by toggling pin REM-SB.
+T LOW Ŧ Normal b) Remote control of current and power in source mode